Station restaurants empty as food investigation continues

-Dastryns - An outbreak of illness spread last month through the Federal Administration Bureau offices in orbit of the 17Th moon of Dastryns VII.
-The cause is still undetermined, though it has been linked with a shipment of long-limb roes recently distributed among the station's restaurants.
+Dastryns - The outbreak of illness that spread through the Federal Administration Bureau offices in orbit of the 17Th moon of Dastryns VII has been linked to shipments of Long-limb roe consumed by station patrons, through the cause of the illness is still undetermined.

-Despite this link, station medical researchers report no success in treating the illness.
+Despite the established link between recent shipments of Long-limb roe and the outbreak, station medical researchers report no success in treating the illness.
 Despite the pathological similarity to known bacterial infections, standard antibiotic treatment has remained ineffective.
 Fortunately, though some cases are still listed as "serious," no deaths have yet been linked to the disease, and no new cases have been reported since the affected shipments of roe were quarantined.

 All Long-limb roe sold in the Dastryns system is produced by Combined Harvest, one of the Gallente Federation's largest food production, storage, and distribution corporations.
-Roland Mesteran, Junior Production Manager with Combined Harvest's Placid operational group, answered all inquiries by pointing to Combined Harvest's industry-leading food safety policies, reiterating the corporation's "ongoing commitment to remaining the industry food safety leader in all phases, from production to delivery."
+Roland Mesteran, Junior Production Manager with Combined Harvest's Placid operational group, directed inquiries related to this story to Combined Harvest's industry-leading food safety policies, reiterating the corporation's "ongoing commitment to remaining the industry leader if food safety in all phases, from production to delivery."
 Mr. Mesteran also stressed that Combined Harvest is not responsible for foodborne illness related to or caused by the consumption of improperly prepared items.

 Spokespeople from the Dastryns Federal Administration station have reiterated that normal operations are unaffected.
 While it has been confirmed that several high-ranking officials have fallen ill, both Bureau and station operations continue normally and are at no risk of being terminated or scaled back.